Components of moduli stacks of two-dimensional Galois representations: Extensions of rank one Breuil--Kisin modules

 If $(i-1,i)$ is not a transition and $(h_i) \in \Conefrac(\gM,\gN)$ then non-zero terms of $h_i$ have degree congruent to $r_i + c_i - d_i \equiv c_i - d_i \pmod{p^{f'}-1}$.
 If instead $(i-1,i)$ is a transition and $(h_i) \in \Conefrac(\gM,\gN)$ then non-zero terms of $h_i$ have degree congruent to $r_i + c_i - d_i \equiv 0 \pmod{p^{f'}-1}$.
 In either case, comparing with the preceding paragraphs we see that $\#\{ j \in [0,r_i) : j \equiv r_i + c_i - d_i \pmod{e(K'/K)}\}$ is exactly~$y_i$.

 By Theorem~\ref{thm: extensions of rank one Kisin modules}, we conclude that for a fixed choice of the~$r_i$ the dimension of the corresponding~$\Ext^1$ is $\Delta + \sum_{i=0}^{f-1} y_i$ (with $\Delta$ as in the statement of \emph{loc.\ cit.}).
-We say that the refined shape $\bigl(J, (r_i)_{i =0}^{f-1}\bigr)$ is \emph{maximal} if the $r_i$ are chosen to be maximal subject to the above conditions, or equivalently if the $y_i$ are all chosen to be $e$; for each shape~$J$, there is a unique maximal refined shape~$(J,r)$.
+We say that the refined profile $\bigl(J, (r_i)_{i =0}^{f-1}\bigr)$ is \emph{maximal} if the $r_i$ are chosen to be maximal subject to the above conditions, or equivalently if the $y_i$ are all chosen to be $e$; for each profile~$J$, there is a unique maximal refined profile~$(J,r)$.